transistor1/chrome/README.md

 ### Rationale:

-Most of the dockerized Chromes I've found use some sort of X forwarding and/or VNC server in them.
-I wanted something that felt a little more "native".
+Most of the dockerized Chromes I've found use some sort of ssh X forwarding and/or VNC server in them.
+I wanted something that was a little more "native".

+Newer versions of Docker support pass-through device nodes with the `--device` option, which is how we pass sound from the container to the host.
+X is shared through UNIX sockets by sharing the /tmp/.X11-unix directory as a volume.
+This may not be the most secure thing in the world, but it should certainly be more secure than running google-chrome directly in Ubuntu.

 ### Usage: